-

 106.7m

-The multi-award winning 106.7m sail yacht Black Pearl was delivered to her owners in 2018 by Dutch shipyard Oceanco.
+Black Pearl is a multi-award winning 106.7m sail yacht delivered by Dutch shipyard Oceanco in 2018.
 Her interior design and exterior styling comes from the drawing boards of Nuvolari Lenard, while Dykstra & Partners is responsible for her naval architecture.

 Key Features